virajvchavan/bookshare/README.md

 # bookshare
 A web platform for sharing books built with php, mysql, javascript, css, html.

+PS: Old code.
+Not maintained.
+Lost the db sql backup.

 Ever wanted to read some book, but never bought it?
 Or miss your old library where you used to borrow books from?

 BookShare is here to help you out.